 In this class your dog learns to scramble over straw bales to find rats!

-Thursday nights at 6pm in varying locations.
+Thursday nights at 6pm in Edgewood.
 Contact us to reserve your spot now!

 Contact us now to join!